 - Solana (SOL)

 - Dogecoin (DOGE)

-There’s no doubt that Ledger made a very big effort to take their latest hardware wallet model to the next level.
-The combination of the sleek device with the feature rich “Ledger Live” software creates a powerhouse for managing crypto assets.
+There’s no doubt that Ledger made a big effort by taking their second hardware wallet model to the next level.
+The combination of the sleek device with the feature-rich Ledger Live software creates a powerhouse for managing crypto assets.

 All in all, I’d definitely use this device despite its downsides.
 Although not perfect, it still wins the battle against all other competition.

 Have you tried the Ledger Nano X?
 Let me know what you think in the comment section below.